eye-division/fete-day-site/_projects/the-greenham-cold-war-experience.md

 &nbsp;**“WOW - the decontamination suite performers were FANTASTIC\!
 They really created the mood.
 The visit has inspired children to do further research into Greenham Common’s history” Mary Hare School 2017 performance of Decontamination Suite Tour&nbsp;**

-**"Enjoyed the entire event from beginning to end.
+**“Enjoyed the entire event from beginning to end.
 Well organised.
 Interesting.
 Brilliantly acted by welcoming people.
-So believable\!"**
+So believable\!“**

 The Greenham Cold War Experience is supported and commissioned by the Greenham Trust